WATCH: How To Give A Tiny Superfan A Souvenir — A Drama In 3 Acts

 In case you haven't yet, just go ahead and watch the video above.
 This humble reporter's words won't capture the laughter, the tears, the sheer three-act off-Broadway opus that unfolded in the span of a minute in Washington, D.C., on Sunday.

-Twice she watched as the puck tossed over the glass and destined for her got snagged by the taller boys beside her.
-Those near-misses earned her a light reprimand from Connolly, who in a moment turned from benefactor to stern coach, clearly confident his little protege could muster a little more hustle.
+Twice she watched as the puck intended for her went to the taller boys beside her instead, courtesy of some subtle intervention from the men behind her.
+Those near-misses earned a light reprimand from Connolly, who in a moment turned from benefactor to stern coach, clearly confident his little protege could muster a little more hustle.

 Then, he missed twice himself, failing to clear the glass with the third puck.